-Limited health literacy skills are associated with an increase in preventable hospital visits and admissions.
+Limited health literacy skills can lead to an increase in preventable hospital visits and admissions.
 Studies have shown a higher rate of hospitalization and use of emergency services among patients with limited literacy skills.

 Studies show that people with limited health literacy skills are significantly more likely than people with adequate health literacy skills to report their health as poor.

 Those with limited health literacy skills use more services designed to treat complications of disease and less services designed to prevent complications.
-Higher rates of hospitalization and use of emergency services among patients with limited health literacy skills is associated with higher healthcare costs.
+Higher rates of hospitalization and use of emergency services can mean higher healthcare costs.

 Low health literacy may also have negative psychological effects.
-One study found that those with limited health literacy skills reported a sense of shame about their skill level.
+One study found that those with limited health literacy skills reported a sense of shame.
 As a result, they may hide reading or vocabulary difficulties to maintain their dignity.

-RESEARCH: If you do have a health problem, be an informed consumer by researching your condition.
-A good place to start your research is http://www.healthfinder.gov/, a federal Website developed for consumers, by the U.S. Department of Health and Human Services and other federal agencies.
-The FDA website can also help you find health information about topics such as drugs, medical devices, and food.
+If you do have a health problem, be an informed consumer by researching your condition.
+A good place to start your research is a government website developed for consumers.
+The Food and Drug Administration (FDA) website can also help you find health information about topics such as drugs, medical devices, and food.

-ASK: Your healthcare provider can answer questions you have about your health.
-Advice from your healthcare provider can keep you safe while improving your health literacy.
+Your health care provider can answer questions you have about your health.
+Advice from your health care provider can keep you safe while improving your health literacy.
 Not sure what to ask?